Collinformatics/AudioTranscription/README.md

     - Only relevant if your computer has an NVIDIA graphics card

+  The results are displyed in the console

-    If the test is passed, the path to your interpreter should printed on the first line of your console
+  - If the test is passed, the path to your interpreter should printed on the first line of your console

     - The path should look something like this, highlight the text and copy it:

           C:\Users\acountname\miniconda3\envs\envAudio\python.exe

-Add intrepreter to UI.java:
+Now you need to add intrepreter to UI.java:

+- Found at:

+      C:\AudioTranscription\src\main\java\com.example.audiotranscription\UI.java

 - Find the line that looks like this in the UI.java script:

       public String pythonExe = "C:\path\to\python.exe";

 - Update the path with the text just copied:

       public String pythonExe = "C:\Users\acountname\miniconda3\envs\envAudio\python.exe";